aldettinger/camel-quarkus-troubleshooting/README.md

 # Performance regression detection

 There is a performance regression prototype located [here](https://github.com/aldettinger/cq-perf-sandbox):
- + A sample scenario: `from("platform-http:...").to("atlasmap:...")`
+ + For a given scenario: `from("platform-http:...").to("atlasmap:...")`
- + Compare mean throughput against a list of camel-quarkus versions
+ + It compares mean throughput against a list of camel-quarkus versions
- + Support released versions, release candidate and SNAPSHOT versions
+ + It supports released versions, release candidate and SNAPSHOT versions

-In 2.10.0-SNAPSHOT, native mode is around 10% slower compared to camel-quarkus 2.9.0
+During the camel-quarkus 2.10.0 upstream release, the performance regression prototype detects that native mode is around 10% slower compared to camel-quarkus 2.9.0

 ![Quarkus Start](images/native-perf-regression-with-quarkus-2.10.0.CR1.png)